culshoefer/codeCurriculum-gitbook/chapter2.md

 It is important to note that both attributes and methods *belong* to the object.
 We could have many different spaceship objects and each of them would have their own `position` and `health`, as well as `move` or `take_damage` functions.

-It's easier to understand the concept of an object when you actually see one being used in practice, so that is wht we are going to do, but we need to introduce one additional concept before that: classes.
+It's easier to understand the concept of an object when you actually see one being used in practice, so that is what we are going to do, but we need to introduce one additional concept before that: classes.

 ### What is a class?